wonha/Pay-Baymax-SoftwareEngineerChallange/DesignQuestion/ArchitectureSpecification.md

 Many open source products support distributed analysis tier, such as Spark, Storm, Flink, and Samza, all from Apache.
 Applications using Spark Streams can perform anlysis.

-The data should be persisted in long-term storage in order to handle client's query.
+The data should be persisted in long-term storage after being processed in order to handle various kind of client's query.

-HDFS, Cassandra or even MongoDB can be the option for this.
+HDFS, Cassandra or even MongoDB can be an option for this.

 #### Fault Tolerance

-Most of OSS product support high resilience with replica cluster.
+Most of OSS product support high resilience with replica cluster and Zookeeper if it is Apache product.

 ### In-memory Data Store (Caching)

 In capacity estimation section, we've calculated the volume of analysis report for past 4 weeks is 400GB.

 Assuming our server has 256GB of memory, at least 2 distributed cache server is necessary to hold analysis report for past 4 weeks.
 Cache eviction policy is based on TTL.

-We can increase number of cache server into distributed cache cluster, to cache various format of analysis report or older data than 4 weeks.
+We can put more cache server into the distributed cache cluster, to cache various format of analysis report or older data than 4 weeks.
 Cache eviction policy can be LRU in this case.

-Distributed cache, in-memory database grid and embedded database within analysis processor can be used for this purpose.
-(Memcached, Redis, Hazelcast, MemSQL, Couchbase, etc)
+Distributed cache, in-memory database grid or even embedded database within analysis processor can be used for this purpose (Memcached, Redis, Hazelcast, MemSQL, Couchbase, etc).

 ### Fault Tolerance

-Replicated cache server is not required as we already have backup in long-term storage.
+Replicated cache server is not required as there are already backup in long-term storage.

 ### Data Access tier

 Merchants will access via Web client.
 Our metrics should also be accessible through REST API.
+These can be implemented as independent Microservices which can scalse easily.

+If cache miss occurs with the query from merchants, analysis tier will process with the data from long-term storage to return query.

 #### Load Balancer

 Server side Load Balancer, reverse proxy, firewall should be placed between collection tier and outside of network.
 Servers from Cisco, Nginx, Amazon ELB, etc can be used for this purpose.
 Round Robing approach will work for balancing the load.

 #### Security

 This server (or machine) will be located in the DMZ security zone.

 [image2-10]()

-Interviewers might ask for different approachs, their pros and cons. therre is no signle answer, and think trade offs!